mapillary/mapillary_tools/README.md

 ### User Authentication

 To upload images to Mapillary, an account is required and can be created [here](https://www.mapillary.com/signup).
 When using the upload tools for the first time, user authentication is required.
 You will be prompted to enter your account credentials.
+Only Mapilary account credentials are valid for authentication in mapillary_tools, unlike in web uploads, where other account credentials can be used as well.

 ### Metadata